 Remember, every home is unique and has many nuances that make each HVAC installation or maintenance on a case-by-case basis.
 Watch out for HVAC contractors that give you a bid over the phone because there is no way they can know what exactly what your system consists of.
 There are many factors that go into a proper estimate such as ducting, insulation, and even windows.
 Make sure your contractor performs a Manual-J calculation for your air conditioning system.
 None of this can be done over the phone.
 If you get a phone estimate, take it with a grain of salt and make sure you get a proper estimate when the HVAC contractor comes over to check out your system.

 Many contractors opt to install the same unit (albeit a newer model year) as before.
 Assuming the average HVAC unit lasts 10-15 years, you should make sure the newer model of your old unit has similar specs, otherwise, you should find something that is actually compatible with the dimensions of your home.
 A seasoned HVAC contractor will recommend several options to best improve the quality of your home's HVAC system.

 Also, watch out for HVAC contractors that say they've been following the same process for years.
-HVAC is still technology that evolves, and with all evolving technologies comes evolving methods and processes.
+HVAC is still a technology that evolves, and with all evolving technologies come evolving methods and processes.
 Make sure your contractor is on the leading edge of HVAC technology.

 Proper HVAC maintenance will help your furnace and air conditioner run at an optimal level.
 This means greater efficiency no matter the season.
 At NexGen Air, we recommend having a maintenance check at the start of both the cooling and the heating seasons.